 In this Article

 Winters have already crept in, and no one wants to stay all cooped up inside the house.
-Everyone, even newborns and toddlers, need fresh air.
-However, it is tricky to maintain a balance between keeping baby warm during winters and not to overheat him.
-So, find out some wonderful ways to make sure that your newborn doesn’t face any discomfort during winters and stays healthy.
+Everyone, even newborns and toddlers, needs fresh air.
+However, it is tricky to maintain a balance between keeping the baby warm in winters and not to layer him so much that he/she starts feeling hot.
+So, let’s find out some wonderful ways to make sure that your newborn isn’t uncomfortable during winters and stays warm and healthy.

 Keeping Baby Warm in Winter at Night

-- The ideal range for your baby’s room temperature should be between 16-20 degrees.
+- The ideal range for your baby’s room temperature should be between 20-20 degrees Celcius.

-- The best way to dress your baby for sleep in winter is a sleepsuit with feet attached to keep his toes warm.
-If your baby’s room is at the colder end of the scale, put a vest underneath.
+- The best way to keep your baby warm while sleeping in winter is to dress him in a footed sleepsuit to keep his legs and toes warm too.
+If your baby’s room is at the colder end of the scale, put a vest underneath the sleepsuit.

-- Use a good moisturizer that is rich in butter and milk cream to avoid dryness and itching.
+- Use a good moisturiser that is rich in butter and milk cream to avoid dryness and itching that could occur due to the extra clothing and cold weather.

 - Keep your windows shut if it is extremely cold outside, but make sure that your baby’s room stays ventilated too.
-You can use a room heater or humidifier as and when needed to keep the space warm and comfortable.
+You can use a room heater or humidifier as and when needed to keep the space, and your baby, warm and comfortable at night.

 - If you think that one-piece suits are not enough for your infant, swaddle him in a soft blanket for a comfortable and restful sleep at nights.
 In case he kicks off the blanket, you can put him in a sleeping bag.